FabianGabriel/Active_flow_control_past_cylinder_using_DRL/DRL_py/agentRotatingWallVelocity/README.md

         train           true;
         // currently ignored
         absOmegaMax     0.05;
+        // limit log of standard deviation
+        logStdMax       2.0;
     }
 ```
 The boundary condition is currently not fully implemented.
 E.g., **restart is not supported**.
-Moreover, writing the trajectory will not work properly when executing MPI parallel simulations.